 We draw attention to Note 1 of the financial statements that describes the basis of accounting.
 The financial statements are prepared on the modified cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
+As described in Note 1 to the financial statements, effective January 1, 2023, the Township of Cumru opted under the modified cash basis of accounting to no longer present capital assets for the proprietary fund.
 Our opinions are not modified with respect to this matter.